Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 - A simple continue expression, specified using the `continue` keyword, which continue-jumps to the innermost loop statement in the current scope;
 - A labeled continue expression, denoted `continue@Loop`, where `Loop` is a label of a labeled loop statement `L`, which continue-jumps to the loop `L`.

-> Future use: as of Kotlin 1.2.60, a simple continue expression is not allowed inside `when` expressions.

-If a continue expression is used in the context of a lambda literal that refers to any loop scope outside this lambda literal, it is disallowed and should result in a compile-time error.
+If a continue expression is used in the context of a lambda literal which refers to any loop scope outside this lambda literal, it is disallowed and should result in a compile-time error.

 #### Break expression